 Study of the concepts and applications of the National Fire Alarm Code for the design, installation, and testing of fire alarm systems.
 Demonstrations and computer simulation of fire alarm systems.
 Use of computer simulation software in design applications.
 Overview of background material that leads to National Fire Alarm Code system compliance and individual certification.
-3345 Automatic Fire Suppression Systems with Lab (4-3-3) Prerequisite: MATH 1301, ENGR 3308.
+3345 Automatic Fire Suppression Systems (3-3-0) Prerequisite: ENGR 3308.